Climate-Data-Science/Climate-Similarity-Metrics/README.md

 ### 2nd Possibility

-Values at +- 5°north and south of the equator at pressure level 50 to 30 hPa
+Values at +- 5°north and south of the equator at pressure level 30 hPa

 ### Data from the Internet to cross check